Mahammad-Mostafa/fcc-test-suite-template/README.md

 ### Setup:

-Simply clone or fork this repository.
+Simply download or fork this repository.

 ### Deployment: